Ndm115/FUTURE_FS_03/README.md

 A responsive, multi-page website for Seattle Coffee Co., built as a web development internship project to demonstrate HTML, CSS, and JavaScript skills.

-Features
+FEATURES:

-Home Page: Hero section with call-to-action button, highlights premium coffee and café comfort.
+-Home Page: Hero section with call-to-action button, highlights premium coffee and café comfort.

-Gallery: Interactive image slider with next/previous buttons.
+-Gallery: Interactive image slider with next/previous buttons.

-About Section: Company story, values, and milestones with scrolling images slideshow.
+-About Section: Company story, values, and milestones with scrolling images slideshow.

-Locations Page: List of café locations with Google Maps links.
+-Locations Page: List of café locations with Google Maps links.

-Customer Favorites: Showcases popular drinks with images.
+-Customer Favorites: Showcases popular drinks with images.

-Contact Section: Simple form with validation for name, email, and message.
+-Contact Section: Simple form with validation for name, email, and message.

-Responsive Design: Mobile-friendly with hamburger menu and flexible layouts.
+-Responsive Design: Mobile-friendly with hamburger menu and flexible layouts.

-Technologies Used
+TECHNOLOGIES USED:

-HTML5 – Semantic structure and markup
+-HTML5 – Semantic structure and markup

-CSS3 – Styling, Flexbox, and responsive design
+-CSS3 – Styling, Flexbox, and responsive design

-JavaScript – Interactive gallery, hamburger menu, and contact form validation
+-JavaScript – Interactive gallery, hamburger menu, and contact form validation

-Mobile-Friendly Features
+MOBILE-FRIENDLY FEATURES

-Navbar transforms into a hamburger menu on smaller screens
+-Navbar transforms into a hamburger menu on smaller screens

-Features and gallery images stack vertically for readability
+-Features and gallery images stack vertically for readability

-Hero text and buttons scale for mobile devices
+-Hero text and buttons scale for mobile devices

-Contact form adapts to smaller screens
+-Contact form adapts to smaller screens

-Project Structure
+PROJECT-STRUCTURE:

 /Seattle-Coffee-Website
 │
 ├─ index.html       # Home page